hayes/pothos/packages/plugin-prisma/README.md

     exposeDescriptions: boolean | { models: boolean, fields: boolean },
     // use where clause from prismaRelatedConnection for totalCount (will true by default in next major version)
     filterConnectionTotalCount: true,
+    // warn when not using a query parameter correctly
+    onUnusedQuery: process.env.NODE_ENV === 'production' ? null : 'warn',
   },
 });
 ```